Rakeshtsg/weather-station-using-Raspberry-Pi-Pico-W/README.md

 # weather-station-using-Raspberry-Pi-Pico-W
+The Raspberry Pi Pico W is seamlessly linked to the BMP180 sensor following the schematic provided below.
+The sensor's VCC (Voltage) and GND (Ground) pins harmoniously interface with the Pico W's pin 36 and pin 23, respectively.
+Moreover, the sensor's SDA (Serial Data) and SCL (Serial Clock) pins securely connect with the Pico W's pin 1 and pin 2.
+To facilitate these connections, a breadboard and a handful of jumper cables are employed, ensuring a tidy and efficient setup.
 Welcome to the Raspberry Pico Weather Station project!
 This repository contains code for creating a weather station using a Raspberry Pico microcontroller.
 The weather station collects data from a BMP180 sensor and presents it through a dynamic web page.

 Features